Introduction

 Ignoring User Feedback

-Customers often reveal opportunities founders overlook.
+Customers often spot what founders miss.

 Scaling Too Early